fredrikaverpil/dotfiles/_windows/README.md

 #### Set up HHKB for macOS-compatible workflow

-Note: Autohotkey and Sharpkeys should have been installed via `winget.ps1`.
+Note: this assumes Autohotkey and Sharpkeys are already installed.

 Run from administrative Powershell prompt: